tasket/wyng-backup/README.md

 --meta-dir=_path_      | Use a different metadata dir than the default.
 --unattended, -u       | Don't prompt for interactive input.
 --clean                | Perform garbage collection (arch-check) or medata removal (delete).
---force                | Needed for arch-delete.
+--force                | Not used with most commands.
 --verbose              | Increase details.
 --quiet                | Shhh...
 --debug                | Debug mode